 On this day, citizens of Canada join in patriotism and wave their national flags in true Canadian pride.
-Others choose to paint their faces in the national colours and dress up to show their love for the country.
+Others paint their faces in the national colours and dress up to show their love for the country.

 In other parts of the country like Quebec, the first of July marks the start of the new home lease in most cases.
-This means that on this day, most people find themselves relocating to different homes within the province and thus the day was also dubbed 'Moving Day’.
+This means that on this day, most people find themselves relocating to different homes within the province and thus, the day was also dubbed 'Moving Day.'

 In the spirit of Canada Day, the youth in the country have also chosen to show their love for the country's history, culture, and identity by expressing it through various modes of art, photography and creative writing in the Canada Day Challenge.
-Winners have already been announced and their works are showcased on the official government website here.
+Winners have already been announced, and their works are showcased on the official government website here.

-Show us how you celebrate Canada Day, upload your pictures and tag us on Instagram @Canadianvisadotorg and we will showcase them on our feed.
+Show us how you celebrate Canada Day, upload your pictures and tag us on Instagram @Canadianvisadotorg, and we will showcase them on our feed.